Do prompt positions really matter?: Abstract

 \section{Abstract}

-Prompt-based models have made remarkable advancements in the fields of zero-shot and few-shot learning, attracting a lot of attention from researchers.
+Prompt-based models have gathered a lot of attention from researchers due to their remarkable advancements in the fields of zero-shot and few-shot learning.
 Developing an effective prompt template plays a critical role.
-However, prior studies have mainly focused on prompt vocabulary selection or embedding initialization with the reserved prompt position fixed.
-In this empirical study, we conduct the most comprehensive analysis to date of prompt position option for natural language understanding tasks.
+However, prior studies have mainly focused on prompt vocabulary searching or embedding initialization within a predefined template with the prompt position fixed.
+In this empirical study, we conduct the most comprehensive analysis to date of prompt position for diverse Natural Language Processing (NLP) tasks.
 Our findings quantify the substantial impact prompt position has on model performance.
-We observe that the prompt position used in prior studies is often sub-optimal for both zero-shot and few-shot settings.
-These findings suggest prompt position optimisation as an interesting research direction alongside the existing focus on prompt engineering.
+We observe that the prompt positions used in prior studies are often sub-optimal, and this observation is consistent even in widely used instruction-tuned models.
+These findings suggest prompt position optimisation as a valuable research direction to augment prompt engineering methodologies and prompt position-aware instruction tuning as a potential way to build more robust models in the future.